-- All adult lunches must be pre-ordered or called in before 9:00 a.m. on a daily basis.
-All meals are to be consumed on campus. - Meals or leftovers are NOT to be taken home for consumption.
+- All adult lunches must be pre-ordered or called in before 9:00 a.m. on a daily basis. - All meals are to be consumed on campus.

 PRE-KINDERGARTEN CURRICULUM-

 The Kualapu'u Pre-Kindergarten program's goal is to increase and support both the student's oral language and literacy.
 The class will be practicing many language rich activities that are incorporated in the programs offered here at the school.